kubernetes/website/docs/tutorials/stateful-application/zookeeper.md

 individual machine, best practices preclude co-locating multiple instances of the application on the same machine.

 By default, Kubernetes may co-locate Pods in a `StatefulSet` on the same node.
-For the three server ensemble you created, if two servers are on the same node, and that node fails, the clients of your ZooKeeper service will experience an outage until it can reschedule at least one of the Pods.
+For the three server ensemble you created, if two servers are on the same node, and that node fails, the clients of your ZooKeeper service will experience an outage until at least one of the Pods can be rescheduled.

 You should always provision additional capacity to allow the processes of critical systems to be rescheduled in the event of node failures.
 If you do so, then the